C4ptainCrunch/thesis/source/index.rst

 of games where the number pieces on the board increases over time, because players add pieces on the board during their turn.
 The state space increases over time: these are called divergent games.
 Examples of these games are Tick Tack Toe, Connect Four and Go.
 The second category consists of games where the number of pieces on the board decreases over time because players may capture pieces over time.
 Those are called convergent games.
-Games that belong to this category are Chess, Checkers, Backgammon and Awalé :cite:`vandenherik2002`.
+Games that belong to this category are Chess, Checkers, Backgammon and Awale :cite:`vandenherik2002`.

-For both divergent and convergent games, search algorithms can prove the game result for positions near the end of a game.
+For both divergent and convergent games, search algorithms can compute the game value for positions near the end of a game.
 However, for divergent games the number of endgame positions is so big that enumerating all of them is computationally impossible (except for trivial games like Tic-Tac-Toe).
 However, for convergent games, the number of positions